 In addition, as noted by the Centers for Disease Control and Prevention (CDC), our bodies produce vitamin D when bare skin is exposed to sunlight, but increased indoor time and widespread use of sunscreen have minimized the amount of vitamin D that many of us get from exposure to the sun.However, says Dr. Denise Millstine, internist in the integrative medicine department at Mayo Clinic in Phoenix, Arizona: “The biggest problem with St. John's wort is its drug interactions.
 Taking St.

-John's wort may also reduce the effectiveness of other medications, such as birth control pills, chemotherapy drugs for HIV or AIDS, and medications to prevent organ rejection after a transplant.”It's important to read about possible drug interactions and talk to your doctor before taking St. John's wort or any other supplement.
+John's wort may also reduce the effectiveness of other medications, such as birth control pills, chemotherapy drugs for HIV or AIDS, and medications to prevent organ rejection after a transplant.It's important to read about possible drug interactions and talk to your doctor before taking St. John's wort.
 Calcium is essential for strong bones and a healthy heart, but too much is not good.
-In fact, an excess of calcium—which the NIH describes as more than 2500 mg per day for adults ages 19 to 50, and more than 2000 mg per day for people 51 and older—can cause problems.According to the Cleveland Clinic, “Researchers believe that without an adequate amount of vitamin D to help absorb it, extra calcium is deposited in arteries rather than bones.”
+In fact, an excess of calcium - which the NIH describes as more than 2500 mg per day for adults ages 19 to 50, and more than 2000 mg per day for people 51 and older - can cause problems.According to the Cleveland Clinic, “Researchers believe that without an adequate amount of vitamin D to help absorb it, extra calcium is deposited in arteries rather than bones.”
 The National Institutes of Health (NIH) recommends 1000 mg of calcium a day for women ages 19 to 50 and 1200 mg a day for women 51 and older.

 In addition to supplements SPI is often found in energy bars veggie burgers and some soups sauces smoothies and breakfast cereals.
 Young adults weren't the only ones affected many children under 4 years old experienced allergic reactions or digestive symptoms (nausea vomiting abdominal pain) from accidental ingestion of vitamins without supervision.
-Patients over 65 years old should also be careful when taking supplements as they may interact with other medications they are taking.
+Patients over 65 should also be aware that they may be more sensitive to certain vitamins due to age-related changes in their bodies.